 The number of trained Inspecting Officers (IO) budgeted within Protection is a direct reflection of the commitment set out in this RBIP, ensuring that we are resourced to manage our risk.

-The expected audit completion rate of a qualified inspecting officer is 9 audits per month, which considers all other statutory obligations and enforcement activity that they are likely to have within their daily tasks.
-It also recognises that under this RBIP there is likely to be an increase in non-compliant premises being reaudited within the threee or five year commitment, to ensure Responsible Persons are taking appropriate action, and the Service can track the impact Protection is having on making the built environment safer.
+The expected audit completion rate of a qualified inspecting considers and allows appropriate timescales in which to undertake all other statutory obligations and enforcement activity that they are likely to have within their daily tasks.
+It also recognises that under this RBIP there is likely to be an increase in non-compliant premises being reaudited within the three or five year commitment, to ensure Responsible Persons are taking appropriate action, and the Service can track the impact Protection is having on making the built environment safer...

-RBIP premises no. Commitment
+RBIP Premises No' Commitment

-Very high 1657 Over 3 years
+Very High 1330 Over 3 years

-High 2257 Over 5 years
+High 1335 Over 5 years

-Total 3914
+Total 2665